ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 BPI service orchestration utilized in a BPI MUST isolate between data source and data consumers.

 #### **[R96]**
-BPI service orchestration MUST not materially impact the overall system latency of the BPI.
+BPI service orchestration MUST not have a Material Impact on the overall system latency of the BPI.

 #### **[R97]**
 BPI service orchestration utilized in a BPI MUST be scalable and highly available.